 The University of Borås conducts education from the undergraduate to the doctoral level.
-As part of realising the vision of achieving full university status, the University of Borås aims to increase the proportion of research conducted here.
 Doctoral education is the highest educational level available at a university or college.
 The programmes prepare students for a continued career in academia or outside the university.

-Since 2010, the university has had the right to issue licentiate and doctoral degrees and today offers doctoral education within four research areas:
+Since 2010, the university has had the right to grant licentiate and doctoral degrees and today offers doctoral education within five research areas:

 - Library and Information Science